 Step-by-step directions

-2. Remove any large deposits of visible fat you find in your slices.
+- Remove fat.
+Cut out any large deposits of visible fat you find in your slices.
 Chunks of fat can make your beef jerky spoil faster.

 Recipe tips and FAQs